SamuelBismuth/digit_recognition/README.md

 The best value for k appears to be 3, and this is actually verified in the accuracy results.

 ## SVM
+Support-vector machine is a supervised machine learning model.
+SVM maps training examples to points in space so as to maximise the width of the gap between the categories, new examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.
+At starting point we set the parameters: C=0.1, kernel=linear.

+### Hypertuning model parameters using GridSearchCV

+Using GridSearchCV, our goal is to find the optimal values kernel function, gamma, and C parameters.
+The best values we found are: C: 0.1, gamma: 0.1, kernel: poly
+Note: Again, as in MLP, because of our limited time and resources, we could only make a few parameter tests.
+Thus, we belive there are more efficient parameter that we couldn't find.

 ## K-Means clustering